sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-search/index.md

 #### Date range mode

-Our saunas are available for overnight bookings, so the filter should also reflect that.
+Our bikes are available for multi-day bookings, so the filter should also reflect that.

-**Choose "Nightly availability"**
+**Choose "Daily availability"**

 ### Price filter

-Some people might want to filter out saunas that don't fit their budget.
+Some people might want to filter out bikes that don't fit their budget.

 **Check “Display a price filter”**

 #### Price filter minimum and maximum value

-We assume that no sauna costs more than \$1000/night.
+We assume that no bike costs more than \$500/day.

 **Write “0” in Price filter minimum value**

-**Write “1000” in Price filter maximum value**
+**Write “500” in Price filter maximum value**

 All done! **Remember to save changes.**